coursera-dl/coursera-dl/README.md

 [Python Package Index (PyPI)][22] along with *all* the necessary dependencies.
 At this point, you should be ready to start using it.

+If this does not work, because your python 2 version is too old (e.g. 2.7.5 on Ubuntu 14.4), try

+    apt-get install python3 python3-pip
+    pip3 install coursera

+instead.

 **Note 1:** Note that the PyPI package is called simply `coursera`, but the command-line is called `coursera-dl`.
 This is an unfortunate fact related to conflicting names.